space

 There might be more to your unconscious relationship with your father than you think.

-Look at what has happened.
+Look at what has occurred.
 First you chose a psychotherapist to whom you now feel an erotic attraction.
 Then he flaunts his attraction to you.
 And he takes your attraction to him personally, instead of treating it psychotherapeutically.
+And you’re hoping it’s legitimate.

 The French have a term for this.
 Folie à deux.
 In translation it loses its charm, but it means something like “a craziness of two.”